Pipeline execution flow

 Execution

 • Endpoint interactions: The pipeline establishes connections to any required external endpoints (for example, databases, applications, and cloud services) using the specified protocols.
-This enables the Snaps to process data from these systems.

 • Data flow orchestration: The pipeline coordinates the flow of data between Snaps and endpoints, ensuring that data moves through the pipeline in the correct sequence and format.

 • Resource management: The Snaplex node dynamically manages resources (memory, CPU, network) during execution for optimal performance and to prevent bottlenecks.
-The pipeline collects execution metrics, such as processing time, data volume, and error rates.
+The node collects execution metrics, such as processing time, data volume, and error rates.

 Completion